Exporting Insights at the International Business Festival 2018

 How did Hydraulics Online Ltd start out?

-Hydraulics Online International Business Festival Mark already had more than 13 years within the industry under his belt and was therefore the ‘hydraulics’; with my background in financial services, including eight years managing strategic change projects for Barclays and then Britannic Assurance plc, I was the ‘everything else’.
+Mark already had more than 13 years industry experience under his belt at that time and was therefore the ‘hydraulics’; with my background in financial services, including 8 years managing strategic change projects for Barclays and then a big life assurance company, I was the ‘everything else’.

-I can still remember deciding what we were going to call ourselves, registering the company name, buying the domain name and then writing a big list of everything that we needed to do to enable us to compete in a very established global marketplace.
+I can still remember deciding what we were going to call ourselves; registering the company name, buying the domain name and then writing a big list of everything that we needed to do to enable us to elbow our way into a very established, global marketplace.

-I’m not sure if we were brave or crazy starting out on our own, but we had a clear idea about building a business that put customers, not products, at the heart of everything it did.
+I’m still not sure if we were brave, or crazy, starting out on our own, but we had a clear idea about building a business that put customers, not products, at the heart of everything it did.

 Tell us about your first foray into international markets.